 GEORGIA CHARTER LANDSCAPE

-There are currently 115 charter schools in Georgia.
-Of those, 29 are authorized by the Commission and are thereby “state charter schools.”
+There are 33 charter schools authorized by the State Charter Schools Commission (SCSC) and are thereby “state charter schools.”
 Total enrollment for state charter schools exceeds 33,000 students in K-12th grade.
-Per pupil funding for state charter schools made strides towards equity in the 2018 legislative session with the passage of House Bill 787.
-For the 2018-19 school year, state charter schools on average receive $9,257 per pupil from state and federal sources.
-Traditional public schools in Georgia receive an average of $9,581 per pupil from local, state and federal sources.
-State charter schools are not eligible to receive local tax revenue.
+Per pupil funding for state charter schools made strides towards equity in the 2018 legislative session with the passage of House Bill 787, which brings state funding in line with other public schools.
+However, state charter schools are not eligible to receive local tax revenue.
 This is why we need your support!

 The per pupil revenue received by state charter schools must cover all expenses, including facility leases, debt services, capital projects, and renovations.
 This is not the case for traditional district schools that can access additional funding revenue through local taxes like SPLOST and bonds.

 In essence, state charter schools must do more with less.
-Knowing that, the State Charter Schools Foundation raises money and leverages additional resources to support these schools.
+Knowing that, the State Charter Schools Foundation raises money and leverages additional resources to support state charter schools.